 Despite Jones’ reputation, Santos no doubt welcomes the challenge, seeing a prime opportunity to make his mark.
 He is known for his striking, holding a majority 15 victories by knockout - more than Jones himself.
 But with only one victory via submission, it would appear that Santos does not have the same broad ranging skillset, with a clear specialism in striking.

 Both fighters show variety in their knockouts and both favour using kicks and strikes to target the body as well as kicks to the head to weaken their opponents, but it’s Santos who has achieved the most knockouts via head or body kicks.
-He is the one who achieved 7 out of 8 victories in the past two years via knockout including his last 3 wins whereas Jones has only achieved one knockout in the last 6 years.
+He is the one who achieved seven out of eight victories in the past two years via knockout, including his last three wins - whereas Jones has only achieved one knockout in the last six years.

 Both main event contenders are formidable fighters and proclaimed for their skilled knockouts.
 We believe that Jones has a far broader skill range and that this, combined with his reach advantage, will likely prevent Santos from getting close enough to execute his striker’s game plan and secure the victory for himself.

 Jones to win at 1.15

 Amanda Nunes v Holly Holm - Bantamweight

 Here we have another Brazilian versus American tussle co-headlining this event.
 Not only are Amanda “The Lioness” Nunes and Holly “The Preacher’s Daughter” Holm two of the biggest names in women’s MMA right now, but they are also two of the most infamous strikers.

 Both defeated the legendary Ronda Rousey, the sole reason why women were even allowed to enter the octagon, by knocking her out.
 They were the only two losses in Rousey’s entire MMA career and she never returned to the cage.